Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Every morning, we set out with just our daypacks, and by the time we arrived in the next village, our luggage was already waiting.
 It made the whole experience feel easy and relaxed—low-stress, but still an adventure.
 Most of the B&Bs could pack a lunch for a small fee, and for the ones that couldn’t, Hillwalk made sure we’d be near a market or shop.

 The Rob Roy Way runs about 79 miles through lochs, glens, forests, and farmland.
-It felt peaceful but not isolated, with the occasional offbeat stop—Rob Roy’s grave, a gin distillery, a few quirky local spots.
+It felt peaceful but not isolated, with the occasional offbeat stop—Rob Roy’s grave, a gin distillery, and a few local spots along the way.

 Callander (Arrival Night)